 I never cared much for people like Dale who could find evidence of light in a black hole if you gave them half a chance.
-So, needless to say, we were confounded when Warner told us that he was a genius.
+So, needless to say, we were confounded when Warner told us he was a genius.
 "You're shitting me," I said.
 There were two things about Warner that all but certified his claim.
-First, Warner was a file clerk and had unrestricted access to our records, which meant he knew about my misdemeanor for telephone fraud in the nineties and Tony's four divorces.
+First, Warner was a file clerk and had unrestricted access to our records, which meant he knew about my misdemeanor for telephone fraud in the '90s and Tony's four divorces.
 Secondly, Warner never lied.
 He was a dirty gossip, but he kept his facts straight.
-It followed that Dale was indeed a bona fide genius.
+It followed Dale was indeed a bona fide genius.

 We stole peeks into Dale's cubicle all morning.
-I don't know what we were expecting to find: a pyramid of perfectly aligned Rubik's Cubes or a Bunsen burner heating up strange chemical concoctions--whatever geniuses do.
+I don't know what we were expecting to find: a pyramid of perfectly aligned Rubik's Cubes or a Bunsen burner heating up strange chemical concoctions—whatever geniuses do.
 Dale spent a considerable amount of time staring into space, even for us ordinary folk, much less a genius with an IQ right up there with "Edison, Einstein and Lincoln," Warner said.
 He just sat there, heavy-eyed with his mouth sagging open.

 Dale's cubicle was in the "eye of the storm" in the middle of the office.
 It was where they started the rookies or dumped the veterans right before they got the ax.
 We bounced around our theories in the kitchen.
 A number of us figured it was a big game.
 Dale played the role of the office idiot as a break from the tedium of the workday.